SixLabors/ImageSharp/HEIF_IMPLEMENTATION_PLAN.md

   `git diff --check` passes, and `.gitattributes` is unchanged.
 Every VSTest invocation returned normally with no surviving test host and no Windows application-error dialog.

+SIMD traversal consistency evidence on 2026-09-02:

+- [x] The shared `Numerics` vector-count helpers now cover same-lane spans and all fixed hardware widths.
+  AV1 decoder and current encoder hot paths use those helpers for complete-vector traversal instead of repeating local modulo or last-vector calculations.
+Reverse-source indexing and algorithm-specific partial-output groups remain explicit because they are not vector-count calculations.
+- [x] Forward quantization, palette prediction, and scaled inter prediction construct width-specific SIMD constants only when at least one vector batch will execute.
+Narrower dispatch tiers consume only the remainder left by wider tiers before the scalar tail.
+- [x] The net11.0 Release production assembly builds with zero warnings and zero errors.
+The test project builds with zero errors while retaining the existing repository warning set.
+Roslynk reports zero compiler errors, `git diff --check` passes, and `.gitattributes` is unchanged.
+  Foreground VSTest passes 63 of 63 focused quantizer, forward-transform, CDEF, restoration, palette, intra, inter, film-grain, and super-resolution cases.

 Decoder exit gate:

 - [x] Every supported native format and AV1 tool has exact current-main libaom production-path evidence.